Shalva Chigirinsky: Biography

-Shalva Chigirinsky was born into a Jewish family on July 1, 1949, in Kutaisi.
+Shalva Chigirinsky was born into a Georgian Jewish family on July 1, 1949, in Kutaisi.
 He attended the First State Medical University in Moscow during his post-secondary education.

 In 1987, Chigirinsky moved to Spain, and then he relocated to Germany to engage in the real estate business.
 At that time, Chigirinsky met the banker Karl-Heinz Stock, with whom he became co-founder of the company S+T Group Handels GmbH, which carried out its activities in Russia.